gregdetre/healthyselfjournal/docs/conversations/250917a_journaling_app_ui_technical_decisions.md

 User specified: "We'll probably use Jinja for our prompt templates, so we can include variables and if statements."

 Default same opener with flexibility: "So we'll write the prompt to default to starting with the same opener.
 Then the user can always say, 'Give me a question.'
-So we'll probably need to include a bank of example questions that the LLM can use for inspiration (along with previous summaries, etc)."
+We'll include embedded example questions in the prompt that the LLM can use for inspiration (along with previous summaries, etc)."

 ### Context Management